EthanJWright/foundryvtt-importer/README.md

 to parse that elment.

 Each parser is well typed and must either return the particular element, or throw an error.
-When the module recievs input, it will hand that input to each parser in the list for each field in the actor.
+When the module recieves input, it will hand that input to each parser in the list for each field in the actor.

 This system means that an actor can be built from many different forms of